geekyfox/scheming/README.md

 ```

+Pretty much the same approach as in `read_string()`: collect
+characters for as long as it looks like an atom, then convert it to
-This one is pretty much
+an `object_t` and that's pretty much it.

-I'm looking at another buffer and
+And now I'm looking at another buffer and do you know what
-You know what boggles my mind even more?
+actually boggles my mind?

-Remember, in the very beginning of
+Remember, in the very beginning of this story I mentioned that a C
+program is normally supposed to have its `main()` function at the
+end?

 ``` c

 object_t wrap_bool(bool v);